nikwilldoit/Raki_SaaS_System/README.md

 ## Database

-Relational database (PostgreSQL or MySQL) including tables such as:
+Relational database (MySQL) including tables such as:

 - `users`
 - `roles`